 Receiver for Linux and Receiver for Mac are two other powerful workhorses.
 They are released once every three months.
 Support information for both can be found here.
 The latest versions of Receiver for Linux can be found here and Receiver for Mac can be found here.
 These two Receivers have great graphics performances and stability.
 Designers and CAD users will love these two.
 Receiver for Mac also has an auto update feature similar to Receiver for Windows.
 When there is a new release you will get a prompt to upgrade.
 Please refer the KB article on this for more information.

-To summarise, here is a snap shot of all the Receiver flavours and the release cadence
+To summarize, here is a snap shot of all the Receiver flavors and the Release

-To know the exact release schedule please visit the Receiver release calendar.
+To know the exact release schedule and cadence target guidance please visit the Receiver release calendar.

 That’s all folks!